 Throughout history, young people have been at the forefront of almost every social movement for change.
 Many countries today are disproportionately young.
 They are idealistic, energetic, hopeful, hungry for change, and more technologically connected.
 This is an unprecedented moment in history – as the rise of world-changing technology is embraced first by young people around the world.
 Alongsiders movements are youth movements.
 This is our time.

 Jesus gave special care and attention to children.
 He said that whoever welcomes a child in His name welcomes Him (Mk 9:37).
 We see God as their heavenly father, longing to ensure that they experience belonging and welcome into the family of God.
 We reflect the heart of God when we welcome and walk alongside children.

 Jesus came to bring good news to the poor (Lk 4:18).
 We believe God has a particular concern or bias towards those who are poor and struggling.

 Reflecting God’s heart, Alongsiders’ movements have a special concern towards those who are downtrodden and those who struggle to meet their basic needs.
-These may be children who experience abuse, neglect, injustice, is economically poor, or who are marginalized or discriminated against in some way.
+These may be children who experience abuse, neglect, or experience injustices, and are economically poor, marginalized, or discriminated against in some way.